varalys/lore/README.md

 | Roo Code | Supported | VS Code extension storage |
 | OpenCode | Supported | `~/.local/share/opencode/storage/` |

+**Building an AI coding tool?** We welcome contributions to support additional tools.
+Open an issue with your tool's session storage location and format, or submit a PR adding a watcher.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for details.

 ## Background Daemon

 The daemon watches for new sessions in real-time and imports them automatically.